-- In support of the HKSAR Government's mass vaccination programme, the Group has collaborated with Li Ka Shing Foundation to give away HK\$20 million vouchers to the public via a lucky draw Ceremony of The Community Chest of Hong Kong - 3.
+- In support of the HKSAR Government's mass vaccination programme, the Group has collaborated with Li Ka Shing Foundation to give away HK\$20 million vouchers to the public via a lucky draw - 2.
+Ceremony of The Community Chest of Hong Kong - 3.
 Outstanding Corporate Strategy Awards 2021 - 4.
 "Carbon Neutrality" Partners 2021 - 5.
-Sale of Upper West Shanghai - In support of the COVID-19 Vaccination Programme of the HKSAR Government, the Group, CK Hutchison Holdings Limited and the Li Ka Shing Foundation gave away a total of HK\$20 million worth of vouchers to encourage vaccination amongst Hong Kong residents.

-March The CK Group was named one of The Community Chest's Top 3 Donors for 22 consecutive years.
+Sale of Upper West Shanghai - In support of the COVID-19 Vaccination Programme of the HKSAR Government, the Group, CK Hutchison Holdings Limited and the Li Ka Shing Foundation gave away a total of HK\$20 million worth of vouchers to encourage vaccination amongst Hong Kong residents. - The CK Group was named one of The Community Chest's Top 3 Donors for 22 consecutive years.

 - The Group received the "Outstanding Corporate Strategy Awards 2021" presented by East Week Magazine.
-The Group was one of the "Carbon Neutrality" Partners 2021 named by the Environment Bureau of the HKSAR Government in recognition of the Group's effort in decarbonising the city and its pledge to pursue carbon neutrality. - in steady progress.
+The Group was one of the "Carbon Neutrality" Partners 2021 named by the Environment Bureau of the HKSAR Government in recognition of the Group's effort in decarbonising the city and its pledge to pursue carbon neutrality. - The sale of street-level commercial space at Upper West Shanghai is in steady progress.